More On Superstring Perturbation Theory: An Overview Of Superstring Perturbation Theory Via Super Riemann Surfaces: Introduction

 The short version of this paper consists of section 2, which suffices for an overview of many of the ideas.
 The mid-length version consists of omitting the technical sections \ref{details} and \ref{goldstonefermion}.

-The models considered here, since they do have a dilaton tadpole at two-loop order, are not models in which superstring perturbation theory works to all orders.
+The models considered here, since they do have a dilaton tadpole at two-loop order, are not models in which superstring perturbation theory works to all orders, at least not in its usual form.
 But they illustrate some essential subtleties of superstring perturbation theory in a particularly simple way.
-Once one understands these subtleties, one is well-placed to demonstrate that superstring perturbation theory works to all orders in those models in which this is actually the case.
+Once one understands these subtleties, one is well-placed to demonstrate that superstring perturbation theory works to all orders in those models in which tadpoles and supersymmetry-breaking effects do not arise.

+A procedure to generalize superstring perturbation theory to describe vacuum shifts that are necessary when tadpoles appear has been developed recently \cite{ASen}.
+(This procedure can certainly be restated in terms of super Riemann surfaces, though this has not yet been done.)
+We do not consider such issues here.
+Our goal is only to explain how ``integration over moduli space'' when implemented in the superworld resolves various issues that caused confusion in the literature of the 1980's.